 In 2000 a major wine warehouse fire on the property destroyed tens of thousands of cases of wine including not only existing inventory, but older vintages of Kornell Champagne Cellars as well as wines from a number of custom-crush clients who were storing their wines here.
 This was not the first major fire to occur on this property; in 1909 a fire most likely caused by a problem with a chimney, burned down the handsome two-story residence on the property including destroying some 22,000 gallons of wine and various oak barrels.
 Reference our review on Larkmead Vineyards for more detailed history about this property.

 Paula Kornell’s most produced bottling is the California Brut from McManis Family Vineyards in Ripon (California’s Central Valley).
 Production is upwards of 7,000 cases a year.
 The McManis family originally met Hanns decades prior during a visit to Hanns Kornell Winery.
 This family farms over 4,000 acres of wine grapes; to put that into perspective, 4,000 acres is nearly 9% of Napa Valley’s entire vineyard acreage (45,000 acres).
 Dedicated blocks of both Chardonnay and Pinot Noir within their property are used for the Paula Kornell wines.
-The Paula Kornell California Brut (tasted in early 2023) was fermented entirely in stainless steel tanks, after several months the wine is bottled where it sits on the lees for 1.5 years.
+The Paula Kornell California Brut Non Vintage (tasted in early 2023) was fermented entirely in stainless steel tanks, after several months the wine was bottled where it sat on the lees for 1.5 years.
+This wine is 80% Chardonnay and 20% Pinot Noir.
 This bottling is pale to medium gold in color; the aromatics are pretty and include red and green apples, kiwi and citrus blossom.
 It also shows a light flinty and minerality quality.
 The palate is slightly creamy with flavors of apple, pear and citrus.
 It lingers with a burst of energy from its bright acidity.
 This wine is offered at a very comfortable quality to price point.
+This bottling was ranked 5th in the Wine Enthusiast Magazine’s Top 100 Wines of the Year in their “sure bets for $40 or less”.

 The grapes for the Paula Kornell Blanc de Noir wine are from Mitsuko’s Vineyard on the Napa Valley side of the Carneros District.
 Jan Schrem, the founder of Clos Pegase originally gave his wife at the time, Mitsuko, a Tiffany’s red box filled with dirt on Valentine’s Day in the 1980s.
 His present was a 365-acre vineyard which he named in her honor; he told her the property contained one acre for every single day of the year that he loved her.
 And incidentally Paula’s mother was very good friends with Mitsuko.

-Both varieties for the Blanc de Noir are aged individually with the final blends created usually right after Thanksgiving, that same year of the harvest.
+Both varieties for the Blanc de Noirs are aged individually with the final blends created usually right after Thanksgiving, that same year of the harvest.
 The wines are then bottled to sit on the yeast usually the beginning of the next year following harvest.
-The 2019 Paula Kornell Blanc de Noir is 70% Pinot Noir and 30% Chardonnay from Mitsuko’s Vineyard.
+The 2019 Paula Kornell Napa Valley Blanc de Noirs is 58% Pinot Noir and 42% Chardonnay from Mitsuko’s Vineyard.
 The Chardonnay went through full malolactic fermentation.
 This sparkling wine is medium gold in color; the bouquet initially offers a cream soda and vanilla note but soon opens to more fruit including green apple, strawberry, pear and peach.
 The wine is richly fruited including of green apple and a lingering citrusy note.
 This wine is balanced, crisp and lingers bright and refreshing.
+This bottling was listed by wine critic Jeb Dunnuck as one of his top 5 of 50 Wines of 2022.

 And an additional wine, a Blanc de Blancs was unveiled for the first time to trade at the February 2023 Premiere Napa Valley event.
 This wine was produced in homage to Paula’s mother, and like the Blanc de Noir, was also sourced from Mitsuko’s Vineyard.